For more information please call 317-814-4788 or click here.

 Q. How many home sites are there and will that ever change?

-A. There are 21 total home sites in the community, with 5 lots still available for sale.
+A. There are 21 total home sites in the community - click here for a list of remaining homesites available for sale.
 The total number of lots will never increase, as the vision for this property was to create a small number of luxury estate home sites, where each site owner could benefit from the use of a large estate setting, while sharing in the care and maintenance of the community.

 Q. What other unique features exist at Lost Run Farm?